 Under our certain licensing and collaboration arrangement entered into with a business partner, we recognized revenue using the cost-to-cost measure of progress for its over time performance obligations as we believe this recognition best depicts the transfer of benefits to its business partner as costs are incurred under the licensing and collaboration arrangement.
 Under the cost-to-cost measure of progress method, the extent of progress towards completion is measured based on the ratio of costs incurred to-date to the total estimated costs for completion of the performance obligations.
 We applied significant judgment in estimating the total estimated costs for completion of performance obligations under such licensing and collaboration arrangement.

-See Note 18 of the Consolidated Financial Statements for a further discussion of our licensing and collaboration revenues.
+See Note 17 "Licensing and Collaboration Arrangements" of our consolidated financial statements included elsewhere in this annual report for a further discussion of our licensing and collaboration revenues.

 Fair value measurement of put right liabilities